Distributed Feedback Control of Multi-Channel Linear Systems: Distributed Observer-Based Certainty Equivalence Control

+Since \rep{eme1} and \rep{eme2} comprise an unforced linear system, the convergence of the $e_i$ and $z$ to zero is determined primarily by the error system's spectrum, just like in the input-free case.
+Note in addition, that the process dynamics modeled by \rep{2ssxmcs} can be rewritten as

+Thus if the spectrum of the error system can be assigned freely, then clearly the state of the closed-loop system determined by \rep{2ssxmcs}, \rep{me1}, and \rep{me2} can be made to converge to zero with any prescribed rate.
+We now explain how to assign the error system's spectrum.

-Since \rep{eme1} and \rep{eme2} forms an unforced linear system, its dynamic behavior is determined primarily by its spectrum.
-Note that $\bar{A}$ and $\bar{C}$ are chosen in the same way as before.
-In the sequel, it will be explained how to choose the $K_i$, $H_{ij}$, $\bar{K}$, and $\bar{H}_j$ so that the spectrum of \rep{eme1} and \rep{eme2} coincides with a prescribed symmetric set of complex numbers.
+In the sequel, it will be explained how to choose the $K_i$, $H_{ij}$, $\bar{K}$, $\bar{H}_j$, $\bar{A}$, and $\bar{C}$ for any given $F_i$, so that the spectrum of \rep{eme1} and \rep{eme2} coincides with a prescribed symmetric set of complex numbers, assuming $\mathbb{N}$ is strongly connected.
 To achieve this, attention will first be focused on the properties of the open-loop error system described by

 and \rep{ppe2}.
 This system is what results when the channel controller appearing in \rep{eme2} is removed.
-The main technical result of this section is as follows.
+The main technical result of this is as follows.